-The recommended procedure for completing the tower installation is to attach the wind turbine to the tower, complete the tower wiring, attach the furling cable, and then raise the tower/turbine as a complete assembly.
-This procedure requires a light duty crane with a lifting capacity of at least 3,600 kg (8,000 lbs. or 4 tons) at a working height equal to or greater than the tower height.
+The installation procedure requires a light duty crane with a lifting capacity of at least 8,000 lbs.
+(4 tons) at a working height equal to or greater than the tower height.
 This section assumes that the optional BWC Tower Wiring Kit is purchased with the tower.